MLA Bilateral Agreements with Our International Partners

 Mexican Library Association (Asociación Mexicana de Bibliotecarios, A.C.)

 Originally founded in 1954, the Asociación Mexicana de Bibliotecarios, A.C.
 (AMBAC) is the oldest and largest library association in Mexico.
 Its main objectives are the professional development of its members and the promotion and development of libraries, library service, and librarianship in Mexico.
 It currently has a large number of partners, both personal and institutional, foreign and domestic.

-Nigerian Medical Library Association
+Medical Library Association of Nigeria (MLA-NG)